M.S. and Ph.D. in Environmental Chemistry

 - Jennifer Croskrey (M.S.
 2012, Hassett), U.S. Geological Survey Colorado Water Science Center

 - Gary Bonomo (M.S.
-2011, Johnson) - Lab Assistant, Syracuse University Department of Chemistry
+2011, Johnson) - Laboratory Supervisor, Syracuse University Department of Chemistry

 - Jordan Brinkley (M.S.
 2008, Kieber) - Lab Coordinator, ESF Department of Chemistry

 - Caresse Fernandez (M.S.
-2012, Teece) –6th Grade Science Teacher, Bedford Stuyvesant Collegiate Charter School
+2012, Teece) –7th Grade Science Teacher, Excel Public Charter School in Washington State

 - Lindsay A. Harrington (Ph.D.
 2012, Hassett) - INFICON, a manufacturer of instruments for gas analysis in DeWitt

 - Rebecca Jarrell Lyons (Ph.D.
-2010, Hassett) Assistant Professor of Chemistry, University of Redlands.
+2010, Hassett) Associate Professor of Chemistry, University of Redlands

 - Karen Schmitt (M.S.
 2010, Dibble) Galson Laboratories